 “Physical fitness is not only one of the most important keys to a healthy body, it is the basis of dynamic and creative intellectual activity.”John F. Kennedy

-How Can You Stay Motivated?
+How Can You Stay Motivated in 2023?

 Here are my top eleven pieces of advice when someone asks for a dose of fitness motivation: